 3.23 The Habitat Suitability Index when applied to the ponds within the site boundaries using known or estimated features or characteristics, results in a poor score (0.2-0.46) for all three, indicating relatively low quality habitat, including that surrounding the ponds.
-This in turn indicates that the likelihood of great crested newts being present within the ponds and suitable habitat is low to negligible.
-Therefore, considering the distance of the ponds from the development footprint (>150m), the quality of habitat within the development footprint site, the current land use and the poor quality of connective habitat between, the likelihood of great crested newts occurring on site is considered to be low to negligible.
+This in turn indicates that the likelihood of great crested newts being present within the ponds and the presence of suitable habitat is low to negligible.
+Therefore, considering the distance of the ponds from the site to be used for equestrian purposes (>150m), the quality of habitat within the poor quality of connective habitat between the ponds and the site, the likelihood of any impact upon great crested newts is considered to be low to negligible.